 1. Click and drag on a slider to move it up or down.

-2. Right-click in the track, above or below a slider, and the slider will snap to the cursor position.
+2. Left-click in the track, above or below a slider, and the slider will snap to the cursor position.

 3. Right-click in the gray area between any two slider grooves and release.
 Then move your mouse left and right or up and down, and you will see the EQ bands follow the movement of your mouse.
 This is an easy way to adjust mutiple bands very quickly.
 Right click again, in the gray area between the slider grooves, and this functionality will be deactivated and the EQ bands will remain where you placed them.